‘Days Of Our Lives’ Spoilers: Someone Proposes As Another Couple Heats Up

-Days of our Lives spoilers for Thursday, February 27, 2019 reveal that there will be some major storylines comes for some of Salem’s couples.
+Days of Our Lives spoilers for Thursday, February 27, 2019, reveal that there will be some major storylines coming for some of Salem’s couples.

-According to a recent report by Soap Hub, Days of our Lives fans will watch as Rex Brady (Kyle Lowder) gets down on one knee and pops the question to Sarah Horton (Linsey Godfrey) yet again.
+According to a recent report by Soap Hub, Days of Our Lives fans will watch as Rex Brady (Kyle Lowder) gets down on one knee and pops the question to Sarah Horton (Linsey Godfrey) yet again.

 Spoilers reveal that Sarah will have a surprising reaction to Rex’s proposal, and fans will have to tune in to find out how she takes it.
 It could go either way, as Sarah and Rex’s romance has been riddled with drama, scandal, and heartbreak.

-As many fans will remember, Rex admitted that he cheated on Sarah during their engagement party after it was revealed that he had fathered a baby with his former girlfriend, Mimi Lockhart (Farah Fath), following a one night stand.
+As many fans will remember, Rex admitted that he cheated on Sarah during their engagement party after it was revealed that he had fathered a baby with his former girlfriend, Mimi Lockhart (Farah Fath), following a one-night stand.

 Sarah immediately kicked Rex to the curb, but when he returned to Salem weeks later, she gave him a second chance.
 However, during the time that Rex was gone, Sarah had started to spend a lot of time with Rex’s brother, Eric Brady (Greg Vaughan).